Moira Bertram

-Moira Bertram (born 1929) was an Australian comic book artist and illustrator.
+Moira Bertram (1913–1993) was an Australian comic book artist and illustrator.

-Biography
+Life and career

-Moira Bertram was born in Sydney in 1929, the daughter of a Sydney wool shipper.
+Moira Bertram was born in Sydney in 1913, the daughter of a Sydney wool shipper.
 She studied portrait painting under the noted Australian painter Antonio Dattilo Rubbo (1870–1955) during which time she also began writing and drawing comic books for her own amusement.

 "When I was at school…I made up my mind to draw and write them [comics].
 I was always very successful."

 Still in her teens, Bertram's first published work was the fantasy-styled adventure strip, Jo, which debuted in Sydney's Daily Mirror newspaper on 8 January 1945.

 “[I have been drawing/writing comics] since I was fourteen – I told the publishers I was sixteen for fear they wouldn't publish them."

-Jo was a beautiful raven-haried dancer who, with the aid of her magic cape, to assist her American fighter pilot boyfriend, Serge Shawn, to outwit gangsters and the Japanese.
+Jo was a dancer who, with the aid of a magic cape, assisted her boyfriend Serge, an American fighter pilot.
 The strip quickly established Bertram's reputation as a vivid and imaginative cartoonist, her work characterised by her granite-jawed heroes and voluptuous, glamorous women.

 According to Kevin Patrick, Bertram was "Unlike many of her male counterparts of the time," and "from the outset grasped the dynamic storytelling possibilities of the comic book page.
 Huge panels, inventive compositions and dizzying perspectives dominate her page layouts (many of which were prepared by her sister, Kathleen), while her use of over-the-top sound effects anticipates the comic book paintings of 1960s 'Pop' artists like Roy Lichtenstein."